Hypejet/Jet/README.md

 ## Contributing
 You can contribute to Jet easily by creating pull requests, without any other needs.

-To not waste your time, make sure to join our [Discord server](https://discord.com/invite/kS4CuPvYD2) and ask if your controbution would be merged or not.
+To not waste your time, make sure to join our [Discord server](https://discord.com/invite/kS4CuPvYD2) and ask if your contribution would be merged or not.
 You can also make that via an issue, however it may take longer to get a response.

 ## License
 All Jet components (except of API) are licensed under a GPL 3.0 license.
 However, the API is licensed under a MIT license to allow plugins to be done like their authors want.